If you still have your iPhone, iPad, or iPod touch

-- Contact your carrier for guidance on transferring service to the new owner.
-If you aren't using a SIM-card with your device, you can contact them to get help transferring service to the new owner.
+- Contact your carrier for help transferring service to a new owner.
+If you aren't using a SIM card with your device, you can contact them to get help transferring service to the new owner.

-If you no longer have your iOS device
+If you no longer have your iPhone, iPad, or iPod touch

-- Ask the new owner to erase all content and settings as described above.
+- Ask the new owner to erase all content and settings using the above steps.

-- If you're using iCloud and Find My iPhone on the device, you can erase the device remotely and remove it from your account by signing in to icloud.com/find, selecting the device, and clicking Erase.
-When the device has been erased, click Remove from Account.
-After you erase the device, you'll need to wait 24 hours before you can activate iMessage on your new device.
+- If you're using iCloud and Find My iPhone on the device, sign in to iCloud.com or the Find My iPhone app on another device, select the device, and click Erase.
+After the device has been erased, click Remove from Account.

-- If you're unable to complete either of the above steps, you should change your Apple ID password.
-Changing your password won't remove any personal information that is cached on the device, but it will make sure that the new owner can't delete your information from iCloud.
+- If you can't follow either of the above steps, change your Apple ID password.
+This won't remove personal information that's stored on your old device, but it prevents the new owner from deleting your information from iCloud.

-- Deregister iMessage if you're switching to a non-Apple phone.
+- If you're switching to a non-Apple phone, deregister iMessage.

-If you're using Apple Pay, you can also remove your credit or debit cards at iCloud.com.
-Just choose Settings to see which devices are using Apple Pay, then click your device and click Remove next to Apple Pay.
+- If you're using Apple Pay, you can remove your credit or debit cards at iCloud.com.
+Choose Settings to see which devices are using Apple Pay, then click the device.
+Next to Apple Pay, click Remove.